samjaninf/OFN-User-Guide---Master/hub-management-tips/your-farm-on-facebook.md

 ## Create a call-to-action button

 Click c**reate call to action**, at the top of your page.
 This button can be used to direct people to your online shop.
-Select the **shop now** button type, and provide the URL to your shop’s website \(this can be an OFN site, or an external online shop\).
+Select the **shop now** button type, and provide the URL to your shop’s website \(this can be an Harvest To Order site, or an external online shop\).

 ![](../.gitbook/assets/create-a-call-to-action-button.png)